package-operator/package-operator/README.md

 ## Project Status

-Package Operator is currently in early development and is neither complete nor ready for production use.
+Package Operator had it's first stable release and is in limited production use.
-APIs have not been finalized and are subject to breaking changes with future releases.
+The APIs have not been finalized and may be subject to breaking changes with future releases.

 ## Features